dwijnand/sbt-extras/README.md

       -batch             Disable interactive mode
       -prompt <expr>     Set the sbt prompt; in expr, 's' is the State and 'e' is Extracted

-      # sbt version (default: sbt.version from project/build.properties if present, otherwise 0.13.2)
+      # sbt version (default: sbt.version from project/build.properties if present, otherwise 0.13.5)
-      -sbt-version  <version>   use the specified version of sbt (default: 0.13.2) -sbt-jar      <path>      use the specified jar as the sbt launcher -sbt-launch-dir <path>    directory to hold sbt launchers (default: ~/.sbt/launchers) -sbt-launch-repo <url>    repo url for downloading sbt launcher jar (default: http://typesafe.artifactoryonline.com/typesafe/ivy-releases)
+      -sbt-force-latest         force the use of the latest release of sbt: 0.13.5 -sbt-version  <version>   use the specified version of sbt (default: 0.13.5) -sbt-dev                  use the latest pre-release version of sbt: 0.13.6-M2 -sbt-jar      <path>      use the specified jar as the sbt launcher -sbt-launch-dir <path>    directory to hold sbt launchers (default: ~/.sbt/launchers) -sbt-launch-repo <url>    repo url for downloading sbt launcher jar (default: http://typesafe.artifactoryonline.com/typesafe/ivy-releases)